youknowedo/ducki/README.md

 # ducki

 Study flashcards from the comfort of your terminal to minimize distractions.
 Schedules cards using the Free Spaced Repetition Scheduler (FSRS) for maximized learning.

-NOTE: This project us very much a WIP and commands/config files are subject to change before the first full release.
+#### NOTE: This project us very much a WIP and commands/config files are subject to change before the first full release.
+This is one of my first Rust projects so it's a bit messy :)

 ## Commands